Bed Bugs: The Strange Bedfellows

 Bed bugs have been feeding on human blood for quite some time now.
 They are not just a nuisance but are also considered as high-risk pests by at least three government agencies in the United States, namely the Environment Protection Agency, The United States Department of Agriculture, and the Center for Disease Control.
 This is despite the fact that bed bugs do not transmit any diseases.
 Bed bugs seem to attack us psychologically.

-Bed bugs became prevalent in the United States in the early 1900s but have seen its numbers diminish during the ’50s and eventually disappeared due to improvements in pest control methods.
+Bed bugs became prevalent in the United States in the early 1900s but have seen their numbers diminish during the ’50s and eventually disappeared due to improvements in pest control methods.
 Unfortunately, bed bugs made a huge comeback beginning in the 1990s, and are actually stronger than ever.

 It is believed that the increase in the number of bed bugs is due to, ironically, the modern way of life.
 The rate of travel among Americans has increased.
 Americans travel all throughout the world, including places where bed bugs are aplenty.
 They sleep in places where there might be bed bugs; even 5-star hotels have them.